yt-project/yt/doc/source/examining/loading_data.rst

 * particle data: currently not supported (but might come later)
 * staggered grids (AMRVAC 2.2 and later): yt logs a warning if you load staggered datasets, but the flag is currently ignored.
-* "stretched grids" as defined in AMRVAC have no correspondence in yt, hence will never be supported.
+* "stretched grids" are being implemented in yt, but are not yet fully-supported.
+(Previous versions of this file suggested they would "never" be supported, which we hope to prove incorrect.)

 .. note::